lambda-feedback/user-documentation/docs/releases/status.md

 This page contains information about any known incidents where service was interrupted.
 The page begain in November 2024 following a significant incident.
 The purpose is to be informative, transparent, and ensure lessons are always learned so that service improves over time.

-## 2025 November 25th: Incident related to new teacher roles feature
+## 2025 February 13th: Incident related to new teacher roles feature

 During this period teachers were not able to access teacher pages.